bkaestner/codewars-rules/rules/0311-FAQ-Errors-Submission-Timed-Out.md

 First of all, relax.
 Even if the submission timed out, your code is usually saved.
 However, you can copy your code into your clipboard and reload the kata submission page in order to check this: if the code is still there, you can come back later.
-If it isn't, paste it and try to submit it again ÔÇô maybe it was just a lost server connection and you can go on.
+If it isn't, paste it and try to submit it again &ndash; maybe it was just a lost server connection and you can go on.

 **If the problem persists** you can notify Jake or at least report the incident in [the aforementioned issue topic (#18)][issue-18].
 You can